A List is a generic collection that implements an array with dynamic size. It is one of the most frequently used data structures.

 Creating the List

-Once the list is declared, before we can use it, we must initialize it.
-To do this, we need to create a new List and assign it to the variable we declared earlier.
+Once the list is declared, before we can use it we need to initialize it.
+To do this, we must create a new List and assign it to the variable we previously declared.

-Alternatively, we can do this at the same time we declare our List.
+Alternatively, we can do it at the same time we declare our List.
 Like this:

 List<int> numbers = new List<int>();